lawwman/tutorial/programming_language/python/pandas/basics.md

 # remember that df is just composed of many series. df['one'] is just a series! you can then use it like a normal series and do whatever index slicing you want
 df['one'][0:2]  # works well :)
 ```

-For learning about [Indexing / Selecting](https://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html), I find the documentation to be good enough.
-It is an easy read if the above basic data structures are understood well.